-This week for Take a Stitch Tuesday 2019 the stitch is Butterfly chain.
+This week for TAST Week 15, the stitch is Butterfly chain.
 I always feel this stitch is a much under-utilised decorative composite stitch.
-Once you start playing with it, I am sure you will realise how versatile it can be and how much fun it is to do.
-Don’t forget to check out the tutorial on how to work Butterfly chain stitch for instructions on how to do it and to give ideas on how you might adapt and use it.
+Once you start playing with it, you will see how versatile and fun it can be to do.
+Don’t forget to check out the tutorial on how to work Butterfly chain stitch for instructions on how to do it.
+You will also find some ideas on how you might adapt and use it.

-This week I am going to suggest that for those who are doing the beyond TAST challenge they try out Spanish Feather stitch.
+This week I suggest that for those who are doing the beyond TAST challenge they try out Spanish Feather stitch.
 It can be a bit tricky but then Beyond TAST is supposed to be for those who are intermediate stitchers or those people who have done TAST in previous years.
 It is sort of stitchers level 2!
-With that in mid I challenge you to try something a little trickier!
+With that in mind, I challenge you to try something a little trickier!

 Where to share your stitching for week 15

 If you are new to hand embroidery the challenge is to learn the stitch and share what you have learnt.
-If you are an experienced embroiderer, enjoy Beyond TAST and give your work a modern twist and share it online so beginners can see what can be done with a little imagination.
+If you are an experienced embroiderer, enjoy Beyond TAST.
+Give your work a modern twist and share it online so beginners can see what can be done with some imagination.

-Stitch a sample, photograph it, put in online on your blog, or share it in the Take a Stitch Tuesday Flickr group, or in the TAST facebook group or where ever you hang out online.
-Hashtags are #TASTembroidery and #PintangleTAST on places like Instagram etc. If you have a blog leave a comment on the stitch page In other words either Don’t forget your full web address, including the the HTTP part of the web address so that it becomes a live link.
+Stitch a sample, photograph it, put in online on your blog, or share it in the Take a Stitch Tuesday Flickr group, or in the TAST facebook group or wherever you hang out online.
+Hashtags are #TASTembroidery and #PintangleTAST on places like Instagram etc. If you have a blog leave a comment on the stitch page In other words either Don’t forget your full web address, including the HTTPS part of the web address so that it becomes a live link.
 It means people can visit your site and see what you have done.